jeffcrouse/youtube-pi/README.md

 Get a Youtube API key from https://console.developers.google.com/apis/dashboard

-Set an environment variable with your YouTube API key.
-You can do this by addint the following line to your /etc/profile

-``export YOUTUBE_DATA_API_KEY=AIzaSyC5uMOtb0fPlXR6PN1Ii8CtLICWv9CucRM`` (inactive key)

 Put this script somewhere (I just put it right in the home directory) and run it.
+Replace [my YouTube Data API key] with your own key that you got from the developer console.

+``
-``nohup python /home/pi/youtube-pi.py > youtube-pi.out &``
+export YOUTUBE_DATA_API_KEY=[my YouTube Data API key] nohup python /home/pi/youtube-pi.py > youtube-pi.out &
+``

-Optionally, you can put the following line into your /etc/rc.local
+Optionally, you can put the following line into your /etc/rc.local to have it automatically start on boot.

+``
+export YOUTUBE_DATA_API_KEY=AIzaSyC5uMOtb0fPlXR6PN1Ii8CtLICWv9CucRM
-``python /home/pi/youtube-pi.py > youtube-pi.out &``
+python /home/pi/youtube-pi.py > youtube-pi.out &
+``